 When deciding where to live, think about the kind of activities you enjoy and how much weather will affect those activities.
-Are you a hot weather person, cold weather person or do you like a... moderate, year-round spring-like climate?
+Are you a hot weather person, cold weather person or do you like a moderate, year-round spring-like climate?
 What about the amount of rain or snow you can withstand?
 Can you tolerate weeks of heat with no rain?

-All these questions will help determine your perfect climate - year-round.Continue to 3 of 10 below.
+All these questions will help determine your perfect climate year-round.

 Start by making a list of all the things you like to do, including those activities you want to be doing, but can't because your current cultural environment doesn't provide that option.
 If you're into the great outdoors, you probably don't want to be living in Manhattan or downtown LA and maybe Seattle or Portland would be a better choice.
 However, if you're into the arts and prefer a night of opera, Manhattan or LA or San Francisco may suit you better.